-Since 2016 Trish has focused on developing and facilitating strength focused trauma informed training for university students along with physicians, psychologists, and other mental health therapists who are already working in the field, and who are interested in updating their knowledge and skills in the area of trauma healing, and increasing relational resiliency.
+Since 2017 Trish has focused on developing and facilitating strength-based trauma informed trainings, education and supervision, for counselling program students, along with health and mental health professionals already working in the field who are interested in updating their knowledge and skills in the area of trauma healing, and increasing relational resiliency.
 Since 2015 Trish has been a therapist in private practice and an instructor in a 3-year counselling accreditation training program.
-Trish provides trauma-informed, and resilience-informed training and workshops on healing: intergenerational trauma, collective trauma, compassion fatigue, secondary trauma, and moral injury, to front line workers, school teachers/staff members, organizations and the general public.
+Trish provides trauma-informed, and resilience-informed, trainings and workshops on healing intergenerational trauma, collective trauma, compassion fatigue, secondary trauma, and moral injury, to front line workers, school teachers/school administrators, organizations, and the general public.
 Trish’s growing focus from 2021 to the present are trainings to help increase relational-resiliency (“response-flexibility”), and heal individual and collective polarization.

-In addition to Trish’s counselling practice, her work over the last twenty years has focused on knowledge translation: specifically, synthesizing research findings in medicine and mental health care to decision makers within Canada’s Federal and Provincial Governments, and to physicians, mental health professionals and other allied health care providers, along with corporations, community groups and the general public.
-From 2008 to 2016 she was the Executive Director of a Canadian Foundation for Mental Health and Addiction located in Vancouver, BC.
-Trish has tremendous passion for conveying research information in an engaging and easy to understand way, aiding decision makers in their funding and public policy decisions, and helping individuals to learn practical strategies for better health, happiness, and personal success.
-Trish has also consulted for a number of non-profit organizations and industries to bring health information to their organizations and through community outreach
+In addition to Trish’s counselling practice, her work over the last 20 years has focused on knowledge translation: specifically, conveying research findings in medicine and mental health care to government decision makers, and to physicians, mental health professionals, allied health care providers, along with corporations, community groups and the general public.
+She has also consulted for several organizations to bring health information to their staff, stakeholders, and the general public.
+Trish has a particular passion for conveying research information in an engaging and easy to understand way, aiding decision makers in their funding and public policy decisions, and helping individuals to learn practical strategies for better health, happiness, and personal success.

 Trish also provides training in Trauma-Informed Coaching and Transpersonal Coaching, for professional coaches.